Best Crypto Cards in El Salvador (2026)

 Supported Exchanges & Wallets in El Salvador

-SpendNode checked USD conversion rates across all twelve card issuers serving El Salvador through LATAM and GLOBAL coverage.
+Multiple card vendors serve El Salvador.
 The BTC tax exemption plus dollarization creates a uniquely favorable environment where every cashback dollar is untaxed profit.

 Crypto.com offers the best premium perks for El Salvador.
-The Jade/Indigo tier at 3% includes Priority Pass lounge access at SAL airport - valuable as El Salvador's international connectivity grows (new routes to Madrid, Bogota, and expanded US service).
-Obsidian at 5% adds Spotify, Netflix, and Amazon Prime rebates - services that Salvadoran professionals already pay for in USD.
+The Icy tier at 4% includes Priority Pass airport lounge access at SAL airport - valuable as El Salvador's international connectivity grows (new routes to Madrid, Bogota, and expanded US service).

-ether.fi offers borrow-to-spend, which has a unique angle in El Salvador: while BTC gains are already tax-exempt, ETH stakers can maintain their yield-generating positions while spending borrowed stablecoins.
-Avici provides crypto-backed Visa credit without triggering any disposal at all - relevant for holders who want to preserve both BTC and altcoin positions.
+ether.fi offers borrow-to-spend at 3% and 1% FX - while BTC gains are already tax-exempt, ETH stakers can maintain their yield-generating positions while spending borrowed stablecoins.
+Avici provides crypto-backed Visa credit without triggering any disposal at all.

-MetaMask at 1% and Ledger CL Card at 1% provide self-custody spending for users who want non-custodial control.
-In a country that adopted Bitcoin as legal tender, self-custody philosophy resonates strongly with the local crypto community.
-Bitget Wallet Card serves DCS wallet users under LATAM coverage with a $400/month zero-fee FX quota. xPlace and Jupiter target the Solana/DeFi ecosystem.
+MetaMask at 1% provides self-custody spending for users who want non-custodial control.
+In a country with Bitcoin's deepest cultural roots, self-custody philosophy resonates strongly.
+Bitget Wallet Card serves DCS wallet users. xPlace and Jupiter target the Solana/DeFi ecosystem.

 On-Ramps: The Chivo-Strike-P2P Ecosystem

-El Salvador's unique combination of Bitcoin as legal tender (zero CGT on BTC), full USD dollarization (zero FX), government-backed Lightning infrastructure, massive remittance economy ($8B+/year), and 12 available card issuers make it the world's most structurally favorable country for crypto card adoption.
-The paradox: the country that adopted BTC benefits most from the Visa/Mastercard network via crypto cards.
+El Salvador's unique combination of zero CGT on BTC (surviving the IMF deal), full USD dollarization (zero FX), government-backed Lightning infrastructure, and massive remittance economy ($8B+/year) make it one of the world's most structurally favorable countries for crypto card adoption.
+The 2025 IMF deal rolled back legal tender status but left the tax exemption and Bitcoin-friendly culture intact.

 Frequently Asked Questions